AlejoRetamal/AlejoRetamal/README.md

  I'm Alejo, Systems Engineering student.
  One of my favorites Hobbies is Programmig!
 But programming isn't the only thing i can do.
  I can Drawn, Paint and Make Origami!
- If you want to see some of my "works" you can open the "Images" folder of this repository.
 ##
 <!--
 **AlejoRetamal/AlejoRetamal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.